Thegillie/LAN-Untangle-Setup/README.md

 # LAN-Untangle-Setup
 Documentation and manual configuration of the untangle server for LAN.
-Created by David Gillispie, Kaleb Heinz
+Created by David Gillispie, Kaleb Heinz This has been created to help furutre IT students setup LAN.
+## Before you get started
+- Untangle does not give you the option to save a configuration file or a custom preset.
+It is for this reason that we have created this repository.
+We will list out the best practices and confugurations for you to ensure that your LAN event is flawless!

 ## Installation Steps